 Project Team*

-List the project team including the names of the architect, engineer, design consultants, and general contractor..
+List the project team including the names of the architect, engineer, design consultants, and general contractor.
 A licensed contractor or architect must be hired to manage and certify the Scope of Work.
 A project team must be named to be considered for funding.

 2.1 Project Architect/Engineer